gatsbyjs/gatsby/themes/gatsby-starter-theme/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a site created usingthise theme starter.
+Here are the top-level files and directories you'll see in a site created using this theme starter.

 gatsby-starter-theme
 ├── content